 Then again, I never did take any of those girls up on their offers.

 A few months later, Myronda and I were at it again.
 This time, our goal was to bring the class into our depressing depths and force empathy on them.
 Myronda helped me write what we called the “Nowhere Man,” a spin-off from the famous Beatles song but in prose form.
-I actually wrote it up on my poetry blog a few years ago, though it’s a slightly different version from the original.
 The idea was to paint a portrait of a loser, force the audience to ask why people think that person is a loser when maybe God just “made him unique.”
 Then, the last few lines state something like, “Maybe all that time, the Nowhere Man… was you.”

 Looking back, I’m not sure what I expected, how I thought the class would respond.
 I just knew it was an opportunity for Myronda and I to create a little empathy for the little guy, since at times we had both felt like the little guy.
 But more than that, we knew that everybody in the room had felt like the little guy before, even though most of them probably fell into the “popular” crowd.